BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/IntroToJavaScript.md

 ```

 You can create custom events and raise events.
 However, that is an advanced subject beyond the scope of this class.

+All of this is interesting but, aside from the `alert()` and the `document.write()` we haven't done anything that changes how the page looks on the screen.
+In the next walkthrough you will learn how to take input from and make changes to the web page.